schu34/schu34.github.io/index.md

 title: Matthew Schupack | About
 ---
 # About
 I love finding simple, elegant solutions to problems small and large.
-If I'm not programming you'll probably find me playing drums, out taking photos or learning something new about math or machine leaning.
+If I'm not programming you'll probably find me playing drums, out taking photos or learning something new about machine leaning.

 ### Education

-* Webster University: Bachelor of Science in Computer Science
+* Webster University: Bachelor of Science in Computer Science with Minor in Mathematics

 <!-- ## Skills